 Our pancreas produces insulin when we eat.
 This hormone helps guide nutrition into our cells for energy.
 If we eat more than we need, insulin signals our body to store some of this food energy as fat for later use.

-In Type 2 diabetes, patients typically make more than enough insulin—so much, in fact, that the cells become insulin resistant, resulting in high blood sugar because the nutrition can’t enter the cells.
+In Type 2 diabetes, patients typically make more than enough insulin, but the cells have become insulin resistant, resulting in high blood sugar because the nutrition can’t enter the cells.
 Injections temporarily fix this problem by flooding the system with insulin, essentially forcing resistant cells to ingest what we eat.
 Eventually, cells become resistant to this new level of insulin, demanding that the dose is raised to keep blood sugar from surging.

 In a world of culinary excess, our body’s natural fat storage process—which helped our ancestors survive famine for thousands of years—has become a scourge.